prakharb10/wiki-app-backend/README.md

 # wiki-app-backend

-A Flask API to fetch summary from Wikipedia on input text.
+A Flask REST API to fetch summary from Wikipedia on input text.
 The app for the backend can be found [here](https://github.com/prakharb10/wiki-app).

 ## Usage